sPHENIX-Collaboration/analysis/JS-Jet/JetNconstituents/README.md

-This package is designed to create histograms for the jet constituents and jet energy fractions for each calorimeter layer.
+This module is designed to create histograms for the jet constituents and jet energy fractions for each calorimeter layer.

-# Histogram Making
+# Running Module
 Histograms are made with the JetNConsituents analysis module, run using the macro macro/Fun4All_JetNconst.C.

 To run the tree making step (note if you are using a bash shell use instead the versions of the commands in parentheses):